 The Best Deli in Every State

-We found the best deli in every state, based on reviews and hat tips from our Field Editors.
+We found the best deli in every state, based on reviews and hat tips from our Community Cooks.
 Here's where to go for deli meats, cheeses and of course, sandwiches!

 Mr. P’s Deli, Birmingham